tgolla/GCodeParser/README.md

 A working example of the parser can be found the following GitHub repository. https://github.com/tgolla/SphereBot

+### `beginEnd`
+The beginEnd attribute is a Boolean which returns true if the first character of the line it the percent character (%) which is used to denote the first and last line of the program.

 ### `blockDelete`
 The blockDelete attribute is a Boolean which returns true when the line begins with a slash '/'.

 ### `comments`
 The comments attribute points to the comment(s) separated from the G-Code command line after executing the ParseLine method.
 Initially comment(s) contain the comment separators (parenthesis or semicolon).
 Executing the RemoveCommentSeparators method will remove the comment separators from all of the comments.

+### `completeLineIsAvailableToParse`
+The completeLineIsAvailableToParse attribute is a Boolean which returns true when there is a line available to parse.
+The value of the attribute is also returned by `AddCharToLine(char c)`.

 ### `lastComment`
 The lastComment attribute points to the last comment on the command line.
 This is important as the last command will always be interpreted for active comment syntax.